Skip to Content

 12. They Make Great Salespeople

 Extroverts’ ability to connect with others and make a good first impression allows them to be excellent salespeople and negotiators.
-Their talkative nature makes them great at asking questions, which instantly makes the potential buyer feel heard and acknowledged.
+Their talkative nature makes them great at asking questions, instantly making the potential buyer feel heard and acknowledged.

 This is one characteristic of being an extrovert that many introverted people lack.
 The use of this trait goes beyond just selling products; it also helps extroverts sell themselves when it comes to job or business opportunities.
 It even assists them when forming romantic relationships.